CASSOCK: Viable Backdoor Attacks against DNN in The Wall of Source-Specific Backdoor Defences

-In the first step, we select a few samples from the target class $T$/$y_{t}$ with high prediction confidence/probability, as $\mathbf{X_{TC}}$, the content of which contains the salient/dominant features $\bigtriangledown$ of $T$.
-Then we leverage reverse engineering to extract benign features from these samples, as formalized in Eq.~\ref{eq:extract}.
+\emph{First}, we craft the trigger content.
+Specifically, we select a few (i.e., ten) clean samples from the target label with a high prediction probability or confidence, denoted as $\mathbf{X_{TC}}$.
+These samples' content contain dominant features ($\bigtriangledown$) of $T$ and we extract them through reverse engineering~\cite{ji2018model} as formulated in Eq.~\ref{eq:extract}.

-Here, $noise$ is with the same dimensions as the sample $\textbf{x}_{i}$, random drawn from the Gaussian distribution $N(0,\delta^{2})$, and $\lambda$ is a regularization factor.
-The optimization process consists of two terms, the former searches for key regions by masking, whereas the latter reduces impact of redundant features, using SGD to extract benign salient features $\bigtriangledown$ of the target class.
+Here, $noise$ is randomly introduced from the Gaussian distribution $N(0,\delta^{2})$ and has the same dimension with a sample from $\mathbf{X_{TC}}$ ($\textbf{x}_{i}$), $\lambda$ is a regularization factor and $\left \|\bigtriangledown \right\|$ is the $L_{2}$ norm of $\bigtriangledown$.
+Clearly, Eq.~\ref{eq:extract} applies stochastic gradient descent for salient features extraction and it has two terms: the first term searches for dominant regions of samples by masking, and the second one removes redundant features.

-The second step comes into establishment the mixer settings similar to~\cite{lin2020composite}.
-The mixer selects two samples as inputs and applies appropriate transformation to blend them, deriving a blended sample.
-Here, mixers need to satisfy the relative position requirement and minimum overlap area requirement (e.g., half-concat, crop-and-paste)~\cite{lin2020composite}.
-The half-concat horizontally/vertically crops two inputs to preserve their half-images, then concatenate them.
-While the crop-and-paste crops the key regions of one input and then pastes them into the corner of the other input.
-These mixers enforce two images come into view, making the composite features of poisoned samples play the role of a trigger.

-In the third step, the mixer generates poisoned samples through mixing the samples of source classes $S$ and the salient features of the target class---the feature trigger, the labels of which are changed to $T$.
-Then we take the similar manner to construct cover data without modifying the related labels.
-Notably, these cover/poisoned samples are with diversity in a way that the blended images are achieved by randomizing the mixer's configuration/transformations, allowing generating multiple combinations from a pair of inputs.
-Given a specific task, we thereof are able to take suitable mixers to produce blended images depending on the input space characteristics (i.e. pixel intensity) of a given pair.